 Hello, I wanted to introduce myself my name is Scott Reardon, I live in Yorktown Heights by way of Stony Point, Tompkins Cove, Mahwah, the Bronx, and Hartsdale, I have known Ryan since high school.
-I went to St. Joseph's Regional High School from 1[phone redacted].
+I went to St. Joseph's Regional High School from 1989-1992.
 There I met and became friends with Ryan.
 Ryan transfered out to Nanuet HS to persue a better lacrosse team ;).
 I remained friends with Ryan though common friends like Joseph O'Callahan, Pat Dinnen and John "Buddy" Purvis.

 If you knew Ryan you know he loved good friends, good food, good drink and probably most of all good lacrosse.
 Put them all together and it was always a good time.

 Ryan was passionate about whatever he did.
 He loved his job and life's work bringing education to those that didn't have access.

 Ryan was passionate about his friends and family and would do anything for them.
 He was always quick with a joke and could turn any situation into a memorable one.